winber1/rose/_posts/articles/2016-08-01-MidpointMadness.markdown

 midpoint pattern involving Mars, Saturn, and Pluto combinations.

 First, let’s take a look at the natal chart of the man identified as the shooter inside the Pulse nightclub, Omar Mateen.
-(See Chart 1, below.)
+(See <b>Chart 1</b>, below.)
 Mateen has a stellium in Scorpio falling in the 5th house, including the Sun, Mercury retrograde, and Venus retrograde tightly conjunct Pluto.
 At first glance, we are instantly able to understand that the shooter was fueled by emotional energy, and that much of this fixed water intensity is internalized (due to the two